neovim/neovim/contrib/YouCompleteMe/README.md

 ## What is this?

-This provides the code necessary to configure vim's YCM plugin to provide C semantic support (completion, go-to-definition, etc) for the Neovim project.
+This provides the code necessary to configure vim's YCM plugin to provide C semantic support (completion, go-to-definition, etc) for developers working on the Neovim project.

 ## Installation